 Whether you’ve been to Pisa or not, you’ll have undoubtedly heard about the city’s Leaning Tower.
-It forms part of the Piazza dei Miracoli (formerly the Piazza del Duomo).
-The 56-meter high stand-alone bell tower, with its drastic 3.9-degree tilt, really is as striking a sight as everyone wants you to believe.
+Forming part of the Piazza dei Miracoli (formerly the Piazza del Duomo), the tilting tower is the most iconic site in the city.
+The 56-meter high stand-alone bell tower, with its drastic 3.9-degree tilt, is a striking sight.

 Against all the odds, it seems that building the tower over soft soil was part of an elaborate 800-year plan to put the little town of Pisa on the map.
 Wait...is that true?
 Non-ci credo!
 Of course it’s not true.